 Step 2.
 Traffic Studies.
 Transportation staff will visit the neighborhood and conduct initial traffic studies which may include collecting neighborhood speeds, volumes, and reviewing collision patterns.

 Step 3.
-Action Plan.
-Transportation staff will prepare a customized Neighborhood Action Plan for each neighborhood with recommendations based on the data collected from the studies.
+Neighborhood Traffic Assessment.
+Transportation staff will prepare a customized Neighborhood Traffic Assessment for each neighborhood with recommendations based on the data collected from the studies.
 Recommendations will be made up of education, encouragement, enforcement and engineering tools to address the traffic concerns of the neighborhood.

 Check out our Traffic Safety Toolkit to learn more about how to address traffic concerns in your neighborhood.